Peter Chamberlen the third

-Peter Chamberlen M.D.
-(1601–1683), known as Peter the Third, was an English physician.
+Peter Chamberlen (1601–1683), known as Peter the Third, was an English physician.
 The obstetrical forceps as invention has been credited to the Chamberlen family: the earliest evidence of what was a family trade secret points to his having it in 1630.
 He continued the family tradition of trying to bring the profession of midwifery under their control.
 His writings blend ideas associated with the Fifth Monarchists and Levellers with social schemes of his own with a utopian flavour.

 Early life

 The eldest son of Peter Chamberlen the younger, he continued the family tradition of medicine and midwifery.
 He attended Merchant Taylors' School, then Emmanuel College, Cambridge, and took a medical degree at the University of Padua in 1619, leading to his being admitted to degrees also at Oxford and Cambridge.
 He attended the birth of the future King Charles II by Queen Henrietta Maria.

 Chamberlen was a noted medical doctor, and public health advocate.
 In 1643 he revived the idea of a Corporation of Midwives, an old project of his father's, but encountered opposition.
 It was opposed by the College of Physicians of London.